johnmoses/zero-to-hero-dsa/prefix-sum/README.md

 ## When to use

 - To efficiently perform multiple sum queries on a subarray or need to calculate cumulative sums
+- Cumulative sums are needed from index 0 to any element
+- Querying subarray sums frequently across multiple ranges
+- Partial sums can be reused efficiently

+## Efficiency

+A subarray sum would take O(N).
+A Q subarrays sum would take O(N*Q)

+## Problems

 - Range Sum Query — Immutable (LeetCode #303)
 - Contiguous Array (LeetCode #525)
 - Subarray Sum Equals K (LeetCode #560)